Kukuster/SumStatsRehab/README.md

 ## NOTES

 ### "standard" format
- - file is in tsv format, i.e. tabular tab-separated format (bare, zipped, or gzipped)
+ - file is in the tsv format, i.e. tabular tab-separated format (bare, zipped, or gzipped)
- - there's one-line header in the file on the first line.
+ - there's a one-line header in the file on the first line.
 All other lines are the data entries
  - the file has precisely columns defined as `STANDARD_COLUMN_ORDER` in `lib/standard_column_order.py`.
     - file has exactly these columns, exactly this number of columns, and no other columns
     - columns are in this exact order